JinleYe/online_store/backend/ReadMe.md

 <br/>

 ## Minimum Viable Product (MVP):
-For our MVP, we wanted to create an API with full CRUD functionality with 7x classes:
+For our MVP, we wanted to create an API with full CRUD functionality with 6x classes:
--
+- Admin
--
+- Cart
--
+- Category

-## Extensions:
+- Customer
-For our extension, we wanted to expand on the MVP and challenge ourselves with the following extensions:
+- Order
-- X
+- Product
-- Y
+- Review
-- Z
+- Status

 <br/>